EugenMayer/MvvmCrossConditions/readme.md

 - ConditionalTouchPresenter this needs to be used to actually have any use of the conditions
 - ConditionalTouchDispatcher example implementation for the dispatcher, can be used out of the box and should be working for your cases in general ( no need to reimplement it)

+## TODO
+- Use nuget for all the project references for MvvmCross / CrossCore
+- Describe / finish implementation of the Preloader for ViewModel reusage in general (optional for Conditions)